bredelings/BAli-Phy/TODO/ReflexLexer.md

 reserved-symbol classification.
 It is required because delayed-token layout insertion would otherwise observe previous-token state in the wrong order.

-### Move Beginning-Of-Line Layout Into The Filter
+### Completed: Move Beginning-Of-Line Layout Into The Wrapper

-Replace `<bol>""/.` first.
-This is the cleanest empty-rule category.
+`<bol>""/.` has been replaced under Flex.

-The raw scanner should mark the first real token after newline/trivia with `starts_line=true`.
-The filter should use that token's location to insert `VCCURLY` or `SEMI` before committing the real token.
+The raw scanner marks the first real token after newline/trivia with `starts_line=true`.
+The wrapper uses that token's location to insert `VCCURLY` or `SEMI` before committing the real token.

-### Move Post-Keyword Layout Into The Filter
+### Completed: Move Post-Keyword Layout Into The Wrapper

-Replace `<layout>""/.` and `<layout_do>""/.`.
+`<layout>""/.` and `<layout_do>""/.` have been replaced under Flex.

 A committed layout keyword records pending layout intent.
-The filter then uses the next raw token either to commit an explicit `{` or to insert `VOCURLY` before the next real token.
+The wrapper then uses the next raw token either to commit an explicit `{` or to insert `VOCURLY` before the next real token.

-### Move Immediate Close Into The Filter
+### Completed: Move Immediate Close Into The Wrapper

-Replace `<layout_left>""/.`.
+`<layout_left>""/.` has been replaced under Flex.

-When an implicit context would open at or left of the enclosing layout column, the filter should return `VOCURLY`, queue `VCCURLY`, and then deliver the stashed real token.
+When an implicit context would open at or left of the enclosing layout column, the wrapper returns `VOCURLY`, queues `VCCURLY`, and then delivers the stashed real token.

-### Move MultiWayIf Last
+### Completed: Move MultiWayIf Into The Wrapper

-Replace `<layout_if>""/.` only after the ordinary layout cases are stable.
+`<layout_if>""/.` has been replaced under Flex.

-This step needs focused tests because `|` can also be an operator.
-The filter should ideally reason from raw token kind and spacing metadata rather than from scanner trailing context.
+The wrapper reasons from the raw token kind: exact `|` is the MultiWayIf opener, while longer operators remain ordinary symbolic identifiers.
+The normal multiline-`if` regression test protects the GHC-compatible behavior where newlines after `if` do not also trigger ordinary BOL layout.

 ### Route Parser-Error Close Through The Filter